One thing that appeals to those interested in the carnivore lifestyle is the variety of options when it comes to eating meat.

 How Many Times a Week Should I Eat Red Meat?

 You should eat red meat one to three times per week.
-On the days you do not eat red meat, you can eat other sources of meat protein such as poultry and fish.
+On the days you do not eat red meat, you can eat meat with other sources of protein, such as poultry and fish.